 If you attend an event that is run by or in association with the firm, we will collect contact details as part of event registration.
 This information may include dietary requirements and details of any health issues or disabilities which may impact upon your attendance at or participation in the event.

 Where an event is run in association with a partner organisation or hosted at an external venue, we may need to share your personal details with the partner, event organiser or venue.
+This will be made clear to you before you sign up for the event.
 Only the minimum information will be shared as necessary for the purposes of running the event.

 If the event is run in association with a partner organisation, they will be responsible for informing you about any marketing they may wish to undertake and obtaining your consent where necessary.